Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 Some colors should not be opaque in order to not cover other annotations.
 Check the color descriptions to see to which colors this applies.

 [End: Quote]

+## Activating a New Color Setting

+Each separate color setting is ready to use after you define its color (Eg: #rrggbb, or #rrggbbaa), and then un-comment its line by removing the two forward-slash characters at the beginning of that setting's line.

+Save the settings.json file after you modify it.
+[Ctrl/Cmd]+[S].

+Some color settings take effect immediately, but some settings require that you first 'Reload' Visual Studio Code [Ctrl/Cmd]+[R] before the new setting takes effect.

 # --2020.08.09u2147